-- BIO-21 To compensate for Project contributions to loss of spring foraging habitat for Nelson's bighorn sheep, the Project owner shall: - 1.
-Create a New Water Source.
-The Project owner shall create a new water source for the Southern Mojave metapopulation of bighorn sheep in the McCoy Mountains or in other mountain ranges in the vicinity of the Project north of I-10, or shall renovate/restore an existing water source.
-The Project owner shall provide an assessment of which option (restoration or creation of a water source) would offer the most benefit for the Southern Mojave metapopluation of bighorn sheep.
-The Project owner shall consult with BLM and with the CDFG in development of that assessment.
-The Project owner shall monitor and manage the artificial or restored water source for the benefit of bighorn sheep for the life of the Project, or shall provide sufficient funding to support such monitoring and management by an approved third party.
+BIO-21 To compensate for project contributions to loss of spring foraging habitat for Nelson's bighorn sheep, the project owner shall:

+1. Create a New Water Source.
+The project owner shall create a new water source for the Southern Mojave metapopulation of bighorn sheep in the McCoy Mountains or in other mountain ranges in the vicinity of the project north of I-10.
+The proposed location of the water source shall be developed in consultation with the CPM, BLM and CDFG.
+The project owner shall monitor and manage the artificial water source for the benefit of bighorn sheep for the life of the project, or shall provide sufficient funding to support such monitoring and management by an approved third party.